 For information and best practices on testing with beta software, see Testing your app on beta OS releases.

-If you encounter any problems with beta software or if you would like to request enhancements to frameworks or API, please submit a report through Apple Bug Reporter.
+If you encounter any problems with beta software or if you would like to request enhancements to frameworks or API, please submit a report through Feedback Assistant.
 Make sure to include the build number in the bug title and description so your issue can be processed quickly.

 The iOS and macOS public betas available through the Apple Beta Software Program come with the built-in Feedback Assistant app.
 If you’re running the tvOS public beta, you can submit feedback through the Feedback Assistant app on an enrolled iOS device.
 When you experience an issue or something does not work as expected, send your feedback directly to Apple with Feedback Assistant.

 Apps that are created using beta versions of Xcode or that are built for beta versions of an OS will not be accepted on the App Store.
 Apps that you submit should be developed using the most up-to-date version of Xcode from the Mac App Store and should be built for publicly available versions of iOS, macOS, watchOS, and tvOS — except when GM seeds are available.
 When a GM Seed of Xcode becomes available, use it to develop your app for submission.
 When GM seeds of iOS, macOS, watchOS, or tvOS become available, build your app for these versions.